 Tax risk management is conducted and monitored on a day-to-day basis by the Global tax team in cooperation with respective business segments and business units.
 In addition, the identified tax risks are reported regularly to the Global Executive Team, Audit Committee and Board of Directors through the ERM process documented in the ERM policy.
 Acceptable risk levels associated with appropriate risk management efforts are approved by the Global Executive Team, reviewed by the Audit Committee and approved by the Board of Directors.

 Our tax strategy is aligned with our business and tax objectives in the context of our values and principles.
-Huhtamaki is committed to paying all taxes and complying with other related obligations according to local laws and regulations, and we seek predictability in our tax affairs.
+Huhtamaki wants to make a positive contribution to the world and is committed to paying all taxes and complying with other related obligations according to local laws and regulations..

-Our business decisions are made keeping our strategy, financial ambitions and commercial environment in mind whilst at the same time aiming to serve our customers better.
+Our business decisions are made keeping our strategy, financial ambitions, sustainability and commercial environment in mind whilst at the same time aiming to serve our customers better.
 In this puzzle, taxation is one factor to be taken into account among the others.
+Therefore, we always have business reasons and commercial substance even if the business decisions include using any tax structures or optimizing taxation.
+Further, Huhtamaki is committed not to transfer any value to low tax jurisdictions or use tax havens for tax avoidance without business reasons and commercial substance.
 However, one part of our operating principles is to ensure the predictability and optimization of taxation and we therefore seek to ensure that we do not pay excess taxes and that we capitalize on tax deductions enabled by local tax regulations.
 Any tax planning undertaken is subject to robust review and approval processes.

 In situations where tax law is unclear or where we identify a skill or resource gap in our internal tax team we may seek the advice of external tax advisers to ensure we meet our statutory and legislative tax obligations.
 External tax advisers are made aware of the contents of our tax strategy.
 The engagement of external tax advisers, and any advice they provide, must be reviewed and approved by the Head of Tax.
 We comply with the OECD guidelines on transfer pricing in relation to all intercompany transactions.

-Huhtamaki values integrity and open communication with all of our stakeholders including tax authorities.
-We seek open and transparent relationships built on trust with the tax authorities of the jurisdictions in which we operate.
+Huhtamaki values integrity, collaboration and open communication with all of our stakeholders including tax authorities.
+We seek predictability in our tax affairs and, therefore, wish to have open and transparent relationships built on trust with the tax authorities of the jurisdictions in which we operate.
 We seek to proactively and voluntarily engage with tax authorities on past, current and future tax affairs to achieve the predictability we seek.